LeSpocky/DistroKit/doc/testing.rst

 Optimisation
 ------------

-Some BPS settings do not make sense regarding used in an initramfs instead of a persistent target system local memory.
+Some BSP settings do not make sense regarding used in an initramfs instead of a persistent target system local memory.
 For development or testing some settings should be changed, to reduce the file sizes and boot time.